j0ma/hesari-adfree/README.md

 ### Disclaimer
 The copyright of all the articles belongs to Helsingin Sanomat / Sanoma Group, and no infringements of said copyrights are intentional.
 When using the script to read an article, a scraped copy of the text is downloaded temporarily and displayed on the screen.
-In other words, the script does not distribute the articles, but each user downloads them for their personal use, which is allowed according to the <a href="https://www.hs.fi/kayttoehdot/">Terms & Conditions</a> of HS.
+In other words, the script does not distribute the articles, but each user downloads them for their personal use, which is allowed according to the <a href="https://www.hs.fi/kayttoehdot/">Terms & Conditions</a> (in Finnish) of HS.

 ### How to use